 - Automating the process at every stage to ensure ultimate efficiency

 Short-term cost-cutting strategies are the kinds of solutions that you can implement in a smaller time frame, without the need for cultural change or an office move.

 Reducing your business overheads is an obvious place to start and you can begin this by benchmarking your expense categories with your accountant, to see whether the ratio of your expense-to-revenue looks right in each case.
-This makes it easy to see where your spend is not in proportion to revenue, and identify where you can reduce it.
+This makes it easy to see where your spending is not in proportion to revenue and identify where you can reduce it.

 Looking at the single-unit economics and lifetime value of your customers should give you an indication of whether or not the product/service is worthwhile keeping in the long term.
 If they are loss leaders that lead to more profitable opportunities down the line, then it may be prudent to keep them on regardless and absorb the short-term hit.